jdriscoll/jdriscoll.github.com/blog/_posts/2011-12-03-i-can-git-new-blog-host.markdown

 I also wanted a new design that emphasized readability and simplicity.
 The previous design was an existing theme I modified, and I was never totally happy with it.
 With the new layout there's next to no navigation elements, and the content is (hopefully) the focus.
 It's still a work in progress of course.
 I'm sure I'll be tweaking it as time goes on.
 But for now, I'm satisfied.

-I haven't had a chance to do any extensive browser testing so if you notice any issues or rendering errors please [let me know](mailto:justin@driscolldev.com).
+I haven't had a chance to do any extensive browser testing so if you notice any issues or rendering errors please [let me know on Twitter](http://twitter.com/jdriscoll).

 *I hope you like it.*